gesape/AutoStatsQ/README.md

 ------------

 - python3
-- Seismology toolbox pyrocko: https://pyrocko.org/ (Heimann et al. 2017)
+- Seismology toolbox pyrocko: https://pyrocko.org/ (Heimann et al. 2017) (and all requirements needed for pyrocko)
 - To compute synthetic data a pre-calculated GF database can be downloaded using `fomosto download` from the pyrocko environment. http://kinherd.org:8080/gfws/static/stores/

+Tested on Ubuntu 16.04 and openSUSE, using matplotlib version 1.5.1 and gmt version 5.4.2 (Wessel et al., 2013).

 Download and Installation
 -------------------------